dragonlol88/escue/README.md

 paste

 If ESCUE can not work in your environment, first check that tools installed.
-If not then.... you consider typing 'rm -rf escue'.. never fucking me...
+If not then.... you consider typing 'rm -rf escue'..

 <h2>Installation</h2>